ballerina-platform/ballerina-dev-website/spec/graphql/spec.md

 > **Note:** Only `distinct` service types are supported as members of a union type in the Ballerina GraphQL package.
 If one or more members in a union type do not follow this rule, a compilation error will be thrown.

 ###### Example: Union Types
 In the following example, two `distinct` service types are defined first, `Teacher` and `Student`.
 Then a `Union` type is defined using Ballerina syntax for defining union types.
-The resource function in the GraphQL service is returning the union type.
+The resource method in the GraphQL service is returning the union type.

 ```ballerina
 service on new graphql:Listener(4000) {